ATpoint/atac_chip_preprocess/README.md

 ## Usage

-The three minimal parameters the user has to provide are the following ones:
+The minimal parameters the user has to provide are the following ones:

 - `--samplesheet`: path to a [samplesheet csv file](test/samplesheet.csv) with three columns, being `sample` (the sample name), `r1` (path to R1) and `r2` (path to R2), where r2 can be empty.
 If empty, then the sample is considered single-end.
 - `--index`: path to a folder containing a `bowtie2` index with the typical `*.bt2` files.
 Note, it is the path to the folder, not the path to the index basename, as the pipeline will find the bt2 files automatically.